amirelemam/amirelemam/README.md

 > Agile Tools: Trello, Jira, ClubHouse
 > Others: NLP (Microsoft LUIS), Design Patterns, API Security, SendGrid, Certbot, Keycloak

-You can reach me out on [LinkedIn](https://www.linkedin.com/in/amirelemam) and read my articles on [Medium](https://medium.com/@amirelemam).
+You can reach me out on [LinkedIn](https://www.linkedin.com/in/amirelemam) or via email, and read my articles on [Medium](https://medium.com/@amirelemam).

-Fun fact: I was the 30th person in the world to get the OpenJS Node.js Services Developer (JSNSD) certification.
+Fun fact: I don't drink coffee.

 <!--
 **amirelemam/amirelemam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.